Poster Presentations & Opening Networking Reception

 All Pro Dad (APD): A Case Study of a Promising Program for Father Engagement

-Alexandra Albizu-Jacob, MPH, Nichole Fintel, MSPH, Tom Massey, PhD, Child and Family Studies, University of South Florida, Tampa, FL; Lesley Bateman, MPA, APR, Alison McPherson, MSM, Family First, Tampa, FL
+Alexandra Albizu-Jacob, MPH, Nichole Fintel, MSPH, Tom Massey, PhD, Child and Family Studies, College of Behavioral & Community Sciences, University of South Florida, Tampa, FL; Lesley Bateman, MPA, APR, Alison McPherson, MSM, Family First, Tampa, FL

 This poster session presentation will review key findings from an evaluation of the All Pro Dad father engagement program.
 This mixed-methods evaluation reviewed three school-based chapters with active and engaged membership during the 2018-19 school year.
 Evaluators identified characteristics of effective chapter implementation, and lessons learned to inform the expansion and implementation of similar fatherhood programs.
 They also examined various impacts of program participation on members’ perceived father-child relationships, parenting skills, and child academic performance.